OI-wiki/i18n/docs/basic/divide-and-conquer.md

 While executing programs, recursions are implemented by call stack.
 Every function call adds a frame in the stack, and every return does the opposite.
 However the size of call stack is, in some cases, not infinite.
 Too many of recursions may lead to stack overflow.

 Obviously sometimes recursion is efficient, such as merge sort.
-But **sometimes it is inefficient**, such as counting hairs of Sun Wukong[^ref2].
+But **sometimes it is inefficient**, such as counting hairs: one hair plus the rest.
 Call stack will consume extra space, while simple iteration won't.
 For the example problem: You are given a head of link table, and you are asked to calculate the length of the link table.
 Here are two different implementations:

 ```cpp
 // Typical iteration implementation